jungleburner/baofeng/README.md

 # baofeng
-File to use with CHIRPS to pogram UV-25 Pro with Australian 80 UHF channels
+Files to use with CHIRP to pogram UV-25 Pro with Australian 80 UHF CB channels